 The University’s student conduct system and the Code of Conduct are administered by the Office of Student Conduct and Responsibility.
 The Office maintains oversight over administrative hearings and the Student Conduct Review Board (SCRiB)

 Because student behavior, character development, and ethics go hand in hand, the Office of Student Conduct and Responsibility supports programs that raise students’ awareness of ethical issues – from individual and community-related to global – that are present in contemporary society.
 It also assists students to resolve conflicts that may arise by using alternatives to the student conduct process, including mediation.

 The University’s dedication to a liberal arts education is reflected in its policy of self-determination.
 Each residence hall* is viewed as a living-learning center whose goal is to enrich each student’s educational experience.
 Under the policy of self-determination, the residents of each hall, with the guidance of Residence Life staff members, develop guidelines and procedures of governance for living which allow for both individual freedom and respect for the privacy and personal rights of others in the community.

-Residents in each hall exercise this responsibility of self-governance through Complex Councils.
+Residents in each hall exercise this responsibility of self-governance through Community Councils.
 Students develop guidelines called community standards which pertain to the maintenance of a clean and orderly environment, the establishment of quiet and courtesy hours, the regulation of visitation of guests, the assurance of a reasonable level of safety and security, and the regulation of conduct which infringes on the rights of other residents.

 The ultimate goal is to build communities in which individuals are not harassed, excluded, or made to feel uncomfortable because of sex, color, religion, sexual orientation, disability, lifestyle, or political beliefs.
 The University years should allow the exploration and development of personal identity and values, and this exploration can best take place in an atmosphere of mutual respect, understanding, and self-determination.